Wave-induced drift in third-order deep-water theory: Monochromatic waves

-This Stokes drift is nominally a second order -- and therefore nonlinear -- quantity in the small wave amplitude $a$, but is derived from linear theory \eqref{eq:lin-solution}.
-This important reminder can also be found in many textbooks, such as \cite{Dean1991}.
+where $\xi_0 = kx_0 - \omega t$.
+Strictly speaking the time-integration of this system yields a Lagrangian displacement, whose average is a Lagrangian mean velocity $u_L$.
+It is immediate that this mean velocity is determined by the secular term obtained from integrating \eqref{eq:x'-2nd-order-Taylor}, and since $u_E \equiv 0$ it is both conventional and appropriate to call this term

-Despite the familiarity of the foregoing, a few remarks are in order: the system \eqref{eq:x'-2nd-order-Taylor}--\eqref{eq:z'-2nd-order-Taylor} which yields the Stokes drift is an approximation of \eqref{eq:lin-part-path-ODE-x}--\eqref{eq:lin-part-path-ODE-z}, under the assumption that each particle remains close to its initial position $(x_0,z_0)$.
-The result of integrating both systems -- \eqref{eq:x'-2nd-order-Taylor}--\eqref{eq:z'-2nd-order-Taylor} analytically (dashed curves) and \eqref{eq:lin-part-path-ODE-x}--\eqref{eq:lin-part-path-ODE-z} numerically (solid curves) -- is shown in Figure \ref{fig:Linear-pp-integration-vs-Stokes-drift-theory}.
-Due to the explicit time dependence in the former, the time needed for each particle motion to return to its initial vertical position is exactly equal to the Eulerian period $T_E=2\pi/\omega.$ Moreover, after the passage of one Eulerian period each particle has moved an amount $u_S T_E$ in the direction of wave propagation.
-This drift is indicated by the dashed black curves, which connect the end-points of the dashed trajectories in Figure \ref{fig:Linear-pp-integration-vs-Stokes-drift-theory}.
+the Stokes drift.
+This Stokes drift is nominally a second order -- and therefore nonlinear -- quantity in the small wave steepness $ak$, but is derived from linear theory \eqref{eq:lin-solution}, a fact which is also recalled in many textbooks, such as \cite{Dean1991}.
+In fact, it is an approximation of the linear particle trajectories, obtained under the assumption that the displacement $\Delta \vec{x}$ from the original position $\vec{x}_0$ is small.